Germuu/Music-collabortion-site/README.md

 - Edited SQL schema
 - Added template for displaying most recent file uploads
 - While uploaded files are visible on the site, they are not yet downloadable
+- secret key and URL are still hard coded

 # HOW TO TEST